rritaz/starter-academic/content/home/Banner.md

   overflow: hidden;
 }

+/*
+Keep the complete width of the image.
+Crop only 55px from the top.
-/* Banner image */
+*/
 .site-banner img {
   width: 100%;
-  height: 180px;
+  height: auto;
-  object-fit: cover;
-  object-position: center 30%;
   display: block;
+  margin-top: -55px;
+  clip-path: inset(55px 0 0 0);
 }

+/* Remove the space created by the clipped portion */ .site-banner {
+  margin-bottom: -55px;
+}

-/* Reduce gap before About section */
+/* Keep the About section close to the banner */
 #about,
 section#about,
 .home-section.wg-about,